NHSDigital/Galleri-Invitations/scripts/generatePersonTestData/README.txt

 The generated male/female CSV files will be output to ./csv/output/<filename>.csv

 To run/generate files:
-Run the 'node main' command.
+Run the 'node generatePersonTestData' command.

 To run/generate files and upload to the s3 bucket:
 Get programmatic access to AWS